YashKarthik/YashKarthik/README.md

 Hi, I'm `Yash`.
 I like building cool things with friends.

-`Currently` I'm working at Helicone.ai and learning pcb design.
+`Currently` I'm working at Helicone.ai and learning rtl design.

 `Before` that I built a <a href="https://github.com/yashkarthik/tinyrenderer">rasterization engine</a>  from scratch (no libraries!) to learn how 3D renderers work.